fastily/jwiki/README.md

 ```

 ##Project Objectives
-My objective is to create a simple, reliable, efficient, and low-overhead framework for anybody seeking to make use of the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).
-I believe that the following design principles are of the utmost importance:
+My objective is to create an efficient, simple, reliable, low-overhead framework for anybody seeking to make use of the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).
+Therefore, the following design principles are of the utmost importance for this project:

 * **Simple** - _Anybody_ (with even a beginner's knowledge of Java) shall be able to use this framework with ease.
 I abstract complex objects and functions into the background so my users won't be bothered by them.
 * **Speed** - This framework emphasizes performance.
 Time is precious so why spend it waiting for some dumb program to finish!